About Circle Christian School

 As an accredited private school that utilizes three Central Florida campus locations, Winter Park, Winter Springs, and Winter Garden, parents have the opportunity to choose classes and programs best suited to their student’s needs.

-Through the university-hybrid model, students may attend classes at one of our four campus locations for one or more days of the week, while also working at home with the active involvement of parents partnering in their education.
+Through the university-hybrid model, students may attend classes at one of our three campus locations for one or more days of the week, while also working at home with the active involvement of parents partnering in their education.
 Grade levels K-12 benefit from small class sizes, community, and qualified teachers who care about developing a child’s heart and mind.

 Students can also participate in a quality sports program and engage in outstanding extracurricular activities such as art, science, drama, and music.
 Circle athletes, competing against public and private schools, have won numerous district, regional, and state titles, and the Circle arts program has earned a distinguished reputation for family-friendly entertainment.
 To date, Circle has graduated over 1,750 students including 15 National Merit Scholars and 37 Commended Scholars.